chili-labs/AclBundle/Resources/doc/index.rst

 .. note::

-    It might also work with earlier versions, but was not tested with them.
+    It might also work with earlier versions of this packages, but was not tested with them.
 If you get it working with earlier versions, feel free to open a pull request.